Robert Kraft: New England Patriots

-Former Patriot Ryan O'Callaghan wrote in his book that Kraft supported him when he publicly came out as gay in 2017.
-According to O'Callaghan, Kraft invited him to a reception and said, "What you did took a lot of courage.
-I'm so proud of you" and that he would be "forever a Patriot."
+Former Patriot Ryan O'Callaghan wrote that Kraft supported him when he publicly came out as gay in 2017.
+According to O'Callaghan, Kraft invited him to a reception and said "What you did took a lot of courage.
+I'm so proud of you" and that he would be "forever a Patriot".

+In June 2024, Kraft enshrined Tom Brady into the Patriots Hall of Fame and announced that Brady's jersey number 12 would be retired.
+Over 60,000 Patriots fans attended the ceremony.